Lowest $K$-types in the local Langlands correspondence: Introduction

 \subsection{Acknowledgements}

-We thank Tasho Kaletha, David Renard and David Vogan for helpful discussions.
-Part of the research was done within the online research community on Representation theory and Noncommutative geometry sponsored by the American Institute of Mathematics; we are grateful to Pierre Clare, Nigel Higson and Birgit Speh for putting it together during the early stages of the COVID-19 pandemic.
+We thank Tasho Kaletha, David Renard and David Vogan for helpful discussions, and Jean-Loup Waldspurger for suggesting a simple proof of Lemma~\ref{lemm:walds}.

+This research was started within the online research community on Representation theory and Noncommutative geometry sponsored by the American Institute of Mathematics; we are grateful to Pierre Clare, Nigel Higson and Birgit Speh for putting it together during the early stages of the COVID-19 pandemic.